 You know what you should do?
 You should wait, and watch.
 To create “viral-worthy” content is hard to do under normal circumstances: adding these high-end tools to current production plans is going to cost a fortune, and the ROI will be uncertain (likely non-existent).
-Even as a raft of lower-cost production tools readying for market makes it seem like a low-cost gamble, I still counsel caution.
+Even as a raft of lower-cost production tools readying for market makes it seem like a low-cost gamble, we still counsel caution.

 You don’t want to wait?
 You want to BE a case study, not READ a case study?
-I admire your gumption.
+We admire your gumption.
 You’re eager to see what kind of drool-worthy next-generation content you could make that would get consumers gabbing with excitement about your chain of sandwich shops, or your large insurance corporation, your B2B networking gear, your (fill in the blank), etc.?

 Okay.
 Just remember that no one is visiting the island you created in Second Life.
 Just make note of the fact that BMW did not continue to make A-list mini-movies (even though they mused about doing so).
 You want to be cool, innovative, groundbreaking?
 We want that for you, too.
 Just remember that cool people don’t consider ROI.
 The fiery bravado of trailblazers is often dampened when they wind up with retiring efforts that didn’t contribute to their goals.